|

 behaviour reveal that artificial trout flies are

-probably effective because they incorporate 'trigger' elements found in
+probably effective because they incorporate 'trigger'

-the natural insect
+elements found in the natural insect

 - The law

-of heterogeneous summation
+of heterogeneous summation could explain how

-these artificial flies could be more attractive to trout than the
+artificial flies could be more attractive to trout than the

 natural insects they are supposed to represent